This page defines the RFP-Accounts Receivable billing process.

 - Line Item Invoice – click this button to open a window where you can select non-deliverable parts to be invoiced as well as delivered items.

 The list of items displayed in the Create Invoice window are items that are not deliverable.
-Typically this refers to labor line items.
+Typically this refers to labor line items but can include other charges as well.

 - Even though a technician will perform labor, that isn’t something that can be handed to the customer in a box.
 So we refer to stand-alone labor as non-deliverable.